-- Clocking tinnitus was experienced in one side in three patients
+- Clocking tinnitus was experienced on one side in three patients

 - Both sides in one patient

-- and at midline in another six patients.
+- and at the midline in another six patients.

 - It usually subsided within 15 min.

-- During tinnitus attack, a few migraine symptoms concurrently occurred in six patients.
+- During the tinnitus attack, a few migraine symptoms concurrently occurred in six patients.

-CONCLUSION: Clocking tinnitus may be an audiology manifestation of migraine in some individuals.
+CONCLUSION: Clocking tinnitus may be an audiology manifestation of migraines in some individuals.
 Anti-migraine treatment can be considered in this specific group of staccato tinnitus.